greenelab/meta-review/manuscript.md

 OpenTimestamps avoids this fee by encoding many timestamps into a single Bitcoin transaction [@1DG704X8Q].
 There can be a lag of a few hours before the transaction is made, which is suitable for the purposes of scientific writing.

-Manubot has the potential to transform publication, making it permissionless, reproducible, free of charge, and largely open source.
+Manubot and its dependencies are free of charge and largely open source.
 It does rely on gratis services from two proprietary platforms: GitHub and Travis CI.
 Fortunately, lock-in to these services is minimal, and several substitutes already exist.
 One direction Manubot is working towards is end-to-end document reproducibility, where every figure or piece of data in a manuscript can be traced back to its origin [@sWD9uVuF].